GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

      - Example Availability SLI: The availability of `service abc` is measured by the ratio of successful startups recorded as a ratio of `metric x` to the total attempts in `metric y`.
      - Example Latency SLI: The latency of `service abc`, measured by the `metric x`, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.
    - **Tips**:
-     - Look at the **Business Goals** below to narrow down your search to just a few SLIs relevant for this exercise.
+     - Look at the **Business Goals** below to narrow down your search to just a few SLIs relevant for this and the upcoming exercises.
      - If you aren't sure of the difference between an **SLI** and a **metric**, look at the **Learning Resources**.

-1. Define **Achievable** objectives for the **SLO templates** below.
-    - Fill in realistic, **Achievable** values that you would like the app to meet in the short term (around 1 month).
-Let the current performance indicators be a guide.
-1. [Optional] Define **Aspirational** SLOs (for the **SLO templates** below).
-   - Imagine **Movie Guru** one year from now, a finely-tuned, user-pleasing machine (but still not perfect, because unicorns don't exist, and 100% is never the right target).
-It's so good that users are delighted with its performance and reliability.
-What would the SLOs look like in this ideal scenario?
-Fill those values in.
-These are targets that your company can work towards in the upcoming year or so.

-#### SLO templates
+#### Business goals

 - **Business goal 1:** The main page should be accessible and load quickly for users.

-  - **SLO 1a:** `xx%` of users should successfully access the main page after logging in, measured over a `zz`-day rolling window.

-  - **SLO 1b:** `xx%` of users should access the main page after logging in within `yy` seconds, measured over a `zz`-day rolling window.

 - **Business goal 2:** The chatbot should respond quickly to users and keep them engaged.

-  - **SLO 2a:** `xx%` of users should be engaged by the chatbot, measured over a `zz`-hour rolling window.

-  - **SLO 2b:** `xx%` of users should receive responses within `yy` seconds, measured over a `zz`-hour rolling window.

 ### Success Criteria

 - You've chosen SLI based on the metrics that are being collected from the server.
-- You’ve set realistic SLO objectives for the two cases that are achievable in the short term.
-- [Optional] You set aspirational SLOs based on what your users would expect in the long term.
+- These SLIs can measure the health of the app based on the two business goals.

 ### Learning Resources